 See page 274 in the book for additional access information.
-Also see Wes Collin’s article on The Lost River Traverse in the Climbing Hisotry section.
+Also see Wes Collin’s article on The Lost River Traverse in the Climbing History section.

 Sacajawea is the 13th highest peak in Idaho.
-It sits just south of Mount Borah and can be accessed from the standard route up Mount Borah by leaving that route above Chicken Out Ridge.
-This peak’s is more challenging than Borah’s Standard Route.
+It sits just south of Mount Borah and can be accessed from the standard route up Mount Borah by leaving that route above Chicken-Out Ridge.
+This peak is more challenging than Mount Borah’s Standard Route.
+USGS Elkhorn Creek

 Follow this system up and around the tower until reaching the top of the of a steep rib.
 From this point, the summit is due east.
 See photo below.

 Climb up to your left to the ridge top and then follow the knife edge to the summit.
 See photo below.

 Sacajawea North Face Direct – by Wes Collins, Bob Boyles